 Bus company sued by NYC agrees not to bring migrants to region anymore

-One of the 17 charter bus companies sued by Mayor Adams’ administration over transfers of asylum seekers to the New York area has agreed to stop bringing travelers known to be migrants to the region, according to court papers filed Wednesday.
+NEW YORK — One of the 17 charter bus companies sued by Mayor Eric Adams’ administration over transfers of asylum seekers to the New York area has agreed to stop bringing travelers known to be migrants to the region, according to court papers filed Wednesday.

 The agreement comes more than two months after New York City filed a lawsuit against the company, Roadrunner Charters, in response to a surge in migrant arrivals around New Year’s Day.
 The Republican-led state of Texas took credit for the operation.